Helen McCully: Career

 McCully was interested in making food preparation practical for busy women and, as did most food writers of her time period, advocated for the use of convenience foods.
 But, she also recommended trying new types of foods, advocating Chinese food, despite the overall xenophobia and anti-communist sentiment common in her era.
 Besides her editorial work at magazines, she published several cookbooks.
 Perhaps her best known were Cooking with Helen McCully beside You (1970), which was recommended by the Chicago Tribune, The Other Half of the Egg (1967), written with Pépin and The American Heritage Cookbook (1967), which she edited with Eleanor Noderer, an associate from her days at McCall's.
 The latter was praised not only for its recipes, but for its inclusion of the history of the development of the food industry in America, which was omitted from later editions of the book.
 A two-volume set, Nobody Ever Tells You These Things about Food and Drink (1967) and Things You’ve Always Wanted to Know about Food & Drink (1972) gave practical tips, laced with humor, amid the recipes and included conversions from U.S. measurements to metric, translations for cooking definitions from French, as well as buying guides.

 McCully strove to make cooking accessible to anyone who wanted to learn the techniques, giving lectures and demonstrations and at one time, even discussed with James Beard the possibility of teaching cooking classes via correspondence course.
-She also published an autobiographical children's tale about the year that her mother bought she and her siblings a pony for Christmas.
+She also published an autobiographical children's tale about the year that her mother bought her and her siblings a pony for Christmas.
 The Christmas Pony (1967) was written in collaboration with Dorothy Crayder.

-In 1967, McCully, along with Dorothy Drayder, and illustrated by Rober J. Lee published The Christmas Pony with The Bobbs-Merrill Company, Inc. The Christmas Pony was a true story about her christmas of 1912 when her mother got for her and her two siblings a pony.
+In 1967, McCully, along with Dorothy Drayder, and illustrated by Rober J. Lee published The Christmas Pony with The Bobbs-Merrill Company, Inc. The Christmas Pony was a true story about her Christmas of 1912 when her mother got for her and her two siblings a pony.
 The book is dedicated to the memory of her parents.